 * * *

-THEN MAHAMATI the Bodhisattva, the great being, said to the Blessed One: Pray tell me, Blessed One, about the attainment of self-realisation by noble wisdom by which I and other Bodhisattvas, great beings, may quickly attain supreme enlightenment and enable all beings to achieve the perfection of all of the virtues. (p.
+THEN MAHAMATI the Bodhisattva, the great being, said to the Blessed One: Pray tell me, Blessed One, about the attainment of self-realisation by noble wisdom by which I and other Bodhisattvas, great beings, may quickly attain supreme enlightenment and show all beings the way to achieve the perfection of all of the virtues. (p.
 89)

-The Blessed One said this to him: Mahamati, the ignorant and the simple-minded, not knowing that the world is what is seen of the mind itself, cling to the multitudinous things, cling to the concepts of being and non-being, self-ness and otherness, duality and nonduality, existence and non-existence, eternity and non-eternity, self-nature, all of which rises from discrimination based on habit-energy (vasana).
+The Blessed One said this to him: Mahamati, the ignorant and the simple-minded, not knowing that the world that they see is only of the mind itself, cling to the multitudinous things, cling to the concepts of being and nonbeing, self-ness and otherness, duality and nonduality, existence and nonexistence, eternity and non-eternity, and (the concept of) self-nature—all of which rises from discrimination based on habit-energy (vasana).
 Thus they cling to figments of the imagination (parikalpita). (p.
 90)

-Mahamati, it is like the city of the Gandharvas, which the unwitting take for a real city, though it is not so in fact.
-The appearance of this city is arises from their attachment to the memory of a city preserved as seeds1 from beginningless time.
+Mahamati, it is like the city of the Gandharvas, which the unwitting take for a real city though it is not so in fact.
+The appearance of this city is arises from their attachment to the memory of a city preserved as seeds 1 from beginningless time.
 This city is therefore neither existent nor nonexistent.
-In the same way, Mahamati, clinging to the memory of erroneous ideas and doctrines since beginningless time, they hold fast to ideas such as self-ness and otherness, being and nonbeing, and their thoughts are not at all clear about what is seen of Mind-only (Cittamatra). (p.
+In the same way, Mahamati, clinging to the memory of erroneous ideas and doctrines since beginningless time, they hold fast to ideas such as self-ness and otherness, being and nonbeing, and their thoughts are not at all clear about (the truth that) what is seen is of Mind-only (Cittamatra). (p.
 91)

 The least change in our point of view gives the whole world a pictorial air.
 A man who seldom rides needs only to get into a coach and traverse his own town to turn the street into a puppet-show.
 The men, the women—talking, running, bartering, fighting—the earnest mechanic, the lounger, the beggar, the boys, the dogs, are unrealized at once, or, at least, wholly detached from all relation to the observer, and seen as apparent, not substantial beings. – Ralph Waldo Emerson (“Idealism”)